-To complicate matters more, potential is not a single thing, though there have been many attempts to make it into a single measure.
+To complicate matters more, potential is not a single thing.
 Even "leadership potential" is not a single thing.
 To take a simple example, you need to develop different capabilities to be a top thought leader, a top people leader or a top change leader.
 Likewise, the categories of potential that predict those capabilities are different.

 A thought leadership role - which could include expertise, research, innovation, strategy or other areas - requires strong thinking potential, and usually specific kinds: complex analytical thinking and big-picture conceptual thinking, for example.
-Those two categories of reasoning do not correlate, so if you pick someone with one and not the other, they won't do as well because they won't be able to develop the full capabilities necessary for the job.
-Similarly, a people leadership role depends on interpersonal intelligence and organizational intelligence in addition to some degree of analytical and conceptual thinking as noted above - but probably not as much as a chief strategy officer, for example.
+Those two categories of reasoning do not correlate; so if you pick someone with one and not the other, they won't do as well because they won't be able to develop the full capabilities necessary for the job.
+Similarly, a people leadership role depends on interpersonal intelligence and organizational intelligence in addition to some degree of analytical and conceptual thinking - but probably not as much as a chief strategy officer, for example.
 And, again, if you lack the appropriate form of potential, you won't be able to develop the capability.